What is the balanced chemical equation for cellular respiration? | Channels for Pearson+

 1

-Identify the reactants and products in the cellular respiration process.
+Identify the reactants and products in the process of cellular respiration.
 The main reactants are glucose (C6H12O6) and oxygen (O2), and the main products are carbon dioxide (CO2), water (H2O), and energy.

 Write the unbalanced chemical equation for cellular respiration: C6H12O6 + O2 → CO2 + H2O + energy.